 Contrary to an often expressed worry, therefore, a right to keep and bear arms in no way implies that citizens may stockpile weaponry according to their arbitrary preferences.
 Cannons, tanks, and nuclear weapons have no legitimate use in a private emergency, and their very presence is a threat to peaceful neighbors.

-If handguns are confined to emergency self-defense, no legitimate purpose is served by an outright ban such as the
+If handguns are confined to emergency self-defense, no legitimate purpose is served by an outright ban such as the District of Columbia enacted.
+Even if such laws actually deprived criminals of guns (which they don’t), they would infringe upon a law-abiding citizen’s right in emergencies to repel attackers who are wielding knives, clubs, fists–or cans of soda.

 With the aid of his handgun, Willie Lee Hill survived that violent home invasion last July.
 Self-defense was his right, as it is ours.
 A proper legal system recognizes and protects that right, by permitting private ownership of handguns under appropriate limits.